This add-on adds a ‘help’ menu item which displays useful ZAP tips and tricks.

 If you dont want it to happen automatically then make sure you manually check for updates frequently via the ‘Manage Add-ons’ main toolbar button as we continually add new features and fix issues.

 ZAP can display, intercept and even fuzz client side messages including postMessages - ‘right click’ a subtree in the Sites tree and select a suitable submenu under ‘Monitor clients’.

 Force a browser refresh and your open pages will be displayed in the ‘Clients’ tab along with all of the client side messages they generate.

-ZAP has comprehensive help pages accessible via the ‘Help / OWASP ZAP User Guide’ menu.
+ZAP has comprehensive help pages accessible via the ‘Help / ZAP User Guide’ menu.